coinflow-labs-us/coinflow-react/README.md

   - For testing set to `staging`
 - `onSuccess` (optional): function to run when the purchase process is successful
 - `transaction` (optional): transaction for the user to run which redeems their credits with your smart contract.
 Create this transaction just like you would for a normal user who has USDC in their account.
-- `partialSigners` (optional): Keypairs of Partial Signers to sign the transaction with, this is necessary when initializing new accounts as the new account Keypair must sign the transaction.
 - `debugTx` (optional): Setting this to `true` will sign the transaction with the wallet, and send the transaction with no preflight checks allowing for easier debug of any issues.
-- `token` (optional): The token to use for the purchase.
-Defaults to USDC.
-Currently only supported for the Solana Blockchain.
 - `planCode` (optional): When a subscription is being purchased, the code of the subscription plan.
 - `settlementType` (optional): The settlement method to use for the proceeds of a purchase.
 (Credits, USDC, or Bank)
-- `amount` (optional): Fix the amount of purchase
 - `webhookInfo` (optional): Product or transaction based information that you want transmitted when you receive webhooks regarding the purchase
 - `email` (optional): Set the default email to use in email entry fields
 - `chargebackProtectionData` (optional):